A Note to All Spectators

 The Organizers, Workers, Competitors and Crews welcome you to the Lake Superior Performance Rally.

-LSPR continue to build on our tradition of an exciting and safe event, with even more emphasis on safety for you, the spectator.
+LSPR continues to build on our tradition of an exciting and safe event, with even more emphasis on safety for you, the spectator.
 You will be closer to the rally cars (operating at high speeds) than in any other form of motor sports.
 The job of the Spectator Control Crews and the Spectator Marshals is to let you enjoy LSPR while maintaining your safety – and the safety of the competitors, crews and other workers.

 We urge all of you to view LSPR only from the designated spectator points.
 These areas have been selected because they provide exciting and safe viewing.
 Any other out-of-the-way viewing area may not be safe.
 Rally officials will perform a safety check of each stage before allowing the race to begin on that section of road.
 If they are not satisfied with the safety of your location, you will be required to move or the stage may be cancelled.